-Trips must be canceled a minimum of two hours before the scheduled pick-up time.
 If trips are not cancelled at least two hours in advance, the passenger will be considered a no-show.
 Cancellations at the door will be considered no-shows.
+However, a no-show will not be credited to a rider if the cancellation is received before the vehicle is dispatched.

 If an individual is charged with frequent no-shows, they may be temporarily suspended from service.
 A no-show will not be credited to a rider if the cancellation is received before the vehicle is dispatched.